Current Vintage Single Vineyard Wines

 The vineyard was planted in 1972.
 The rows follow the contours of the rolling hillside, facing predominantly north.
 This is a relatively warm(ish) dry site in a very cool region allowing for full ripeness and great intensity of aromatics.

-2017 Adelaide Hills Single Vineyard Grüner Veltliner
+2018 Adelaide Hills Grüner Veltliner

 The first time I tasted Grüner Veltliner was just after a 24-hour flight to Vienna.
 I hired a car and drove straight to Wachau for a wine tasting with Roman Horvath MW, Director of Winemaking at Domäne Wachau.
 I fell in love with the variety and from that moment, I knew that I wanted to make my own.
 It was just a matter of finding the best location in Australia, which turned out to be the Adelaide Hills.